TechWithRiley/doop/README.md

 ```
  git clone https://github.com/fabiangreffrath/crispy-doom.git
 ```
+This is also allowed with DOOP (since it's just a Crispy Doom Fork)

  * Brief instructions to set up a build system on Windows can be found [in the Crispy Doom Wiki](https://github.com/fabiangreffrath/crispy-doom/wiki/Building-on-Windows).
 A much more detailed guide is provided [in the Chocolate Doom Wiki](https://www.chocolate-doom.org/wiki/index.php/Building_Chocolate_Doom_on_Windows), but applies to Crispy Doom as well for most parts.